value-scaling/value-scaling.github.io/src/maintext/main.md

 :::takeaway_begin:::
-The best-choice batch size and learning rate are predictable functions of the UTD ratio, and both decay as a power law.
+The best-choice batch size and learning rate are predictable functions of the UTD ratio, and both decay as power laws.
 :::takeaway_end:::

 <!-- ``` -->